 As National’s first ever Spokesperson for Mental Health, in 2018 Matt wrote to every political party in Parliament to invite them to join a cross-party approach to mental health that would focus on developing solutions and policy over a longer period than the Parliamentary three-year term.
 Matt believed that by initiating a bipartisan approach to mental health, this would break down some of the barriers to progress to improve mental-health outcomes in New Zealand.
 On 28 August 2019, Sir John Kirwan launched the Mental Health and Addictions Wellbeing cross-party group, with the executive consisting of Matt Doocey, Louisa Wall (Labour), Chloe Swarbrick (Green Party), Jenny Marcroft (NZ First) and David Seymour (ACT), to work together to improve mental health and wellbeing in New Zealand.

 Matt was re-elected as Member of Parliament for Waimakariri in 2020 for the 53rd Parliament.
-He was promoted to National's Senior Whip and is also Spokesperson for Mental Health, Associate Spokesperson for Health and Associate Spokesperson for Social Development and Employment.
+He was promoted to National's Senior Whip and was Spokesperson for Mental Health, Associate Spokesperson for Health, Associate Spokesperson for Social Development and Employment, and Spokesperson for Youth.

 As your local Member of Parliament, Matt is committed to ensuring your views, problems and concerns are heard in Parliament.
 Some of you he will meet during visits to your area.
 Others may prefer to send Matt an email, give a call, or visit his offices in either Kaiapoi or Rangiora.

 Matt is working hard to represent you and he welcomes you to get in touch at any time to discuss any issues, problems or assistance you may need.